citizenfish/os_vector_tiles/README.md

 This repository contains the presentation materials, samples and code for talk given by Dave Barter at the [FOSS4G 2018](http://uk.osgeo.org/foss4guk2018/) Open Source conference.

+All of the content within is curated by [Nautoguide Ltd.](https://nautoguide.com) who are really nice and you should talk to them about developing some lovely map web sites.

+It's all licensed under the [https://www.gnu.org/licenses/gpl-3.0.en.html](GNU General Public License (GPL)) APART from the content of the fonts directory which are derived from https://github.com/mapbox/fontnik and licensed under the  OFL or Apache licenses.

 ## Creating Tiles

 [create_tiles](create_tiles) contains the **make_vector_tiles.pl** script which provides a wrapper around the workflow necessary to create MVT format vector tiles from multiple shape files.
 This requires a config file **config.json**